hel-astro-lab/runko/docs/installation.rst

 .. note::

-    If you had to manually install MPI in the previous section, then you need to remove mpi4py (`pip3 uninstall mpi4py`) and re-install it.
+    If you had to manually install MPI in the previous section, then remember to re-install mpi4py.